subsquid/docs/docs/deploy-squid/scale.md

 Default: `dedicated: false`.

-By default, the service deployments are collocated and so the maximal allowed resource allocation is not guaranteed.
+By default, the service deployments are _collocated_ - that is, share resources with other deployments - and so the maximal allowed resource allocation is not guaranteed.
 With the `dedicated: true` option, the resources are reserved in advance.
 See the profile specifications below for details.
-We recommend setting `dedicated: true` for squids running in production.
+We recommend setting `dedicated: true` for all squids running in production.

 ## `addons:`